Skeleton Regression: A Graph-Based Approach to Estimation with Manifold Structure: Skeleton Nonparametric Regression

 In the last line, we emphasize that the knots and edges in the kernel estimator have a meaningful contribution only within the support of the kernel function.
 We inspect the different domain cases separately in the following sections.

 For the model and assumptions, we let $Y_j = m_\calS(\bS_j)+U_j, \bS_j \in \calS$, and $\EE(U_j|\bS_j) = 0$ almost surely.
 Let $\sig^2(\bs) = \EE(U_j^2 | \bS_j = \bs)$.
 Let the density on the skeleton edge be defined as the 1-Hausdorff density that $g(\bs) = \lim_{r\downarrow 0 }\frac{P(\bS\in \calB(\bs, r))}{2r}$.
 Note that $g(\bs) = \infty$ if $\bs$ is at a knot point that has a probability mass.
-We consider the following assumptions: \begin{itemize} \item[\textbf{A1}] $\sig^{2}(\bs)$ is continuous and uniformly bounded. \item[\textbf{A2}] The skeleton edge density function $g(\bs) > 0$ and are bounded and Lipschitz continuous for $\bs \in \calE$. \item[\textbf{A3}] $m_\calS(\bs) g(\bs)$ is bounded and Lipschitz continuous for $\bs \in \calE$. \item[\textbf{K}] The kernel function has compact support and satisfies $\int K(x) dx = 1$, $\int K^2(x) dx < \infty$, $\int xK(x) d x = 0$, and $\int x^2 K(x) dx < \infty$ \end{itemize} Conditions A1 and K are general assumptions that are commonly made in kernel regression analysis.
+We consider the following assumptions: \begin{itemize} \item[\textbf{A1}] $\sig^{2}(\bs)$ is continuous and uniformly bounded. \item[\textbf{A2}] The skeleton edge density function $g(\bs) > 0$ and are bounded and Lipschitz continuous for $\bs \in \calE$. \item[\textbf{A3}] $m_\calS(\bs) g(\bs)$ is bounded and Lipschitz continuous for $\bs \in \calE$. \item[\textbf{K}] The kernel function has compact support and satisfies $\int K(x) dx = 1$, $\int K^2(x) dx < \infty$, $\int xK(x) d x = 0$, and $\int x^2 K(x) dx < \infty$ \end{itemize} Conditions A1 and K are common when the domain is the common Euclidean space can be viewed as a generalization of the common assumptions from classical kernel regression analysis \cite{Nadaraya1964, wasserman2006all}.
 A2 and A3 are mild conditions that can be sufficiently implied by the boundedness and Lipschitz continuity of the density and regression function in the ambient space along with non-overlapping knots that the area of the orthogonal complements have Lipschitz changes.
 We do not assume the second-order smoothness commonly required for kernel regression because requiring higher-order derivative smoothness would necessitate specifying directions on the graph, which may present difficulties in model formulation.
 We include further discussions on formulating the derivatives on the skeleton in Section \ref{sec::otherParametric}.